 Best Switch Micro SD cards (USA)

 Our US micro SD card recommendations are mostly taken up by SanDisk, as these cards offer far greater value for money than their direct competitors.
-Having said that, we do recommend one Samsung card at 512GB due to its competitive price.
+Black Friday is a good time to pick up bigger cards at discount.

 Best Switch Micro SD cards (UK)

 Our UK recommendations are extremely similar, with SanDisk generally offering the best bang for your buck across all of the ranges, although Integral currently offers a couple of decent options at 256 and 512GBs.